Harbor2025/Harbor2025/README.md

 - Discuss each market with other users.
 - Earn MON tokens for being right.

-Built on **Monad testnet**, Harbr delivers high-speed, low-cost transactions with trustless escrow smart contracts.
+Built on **Base testnet**, Harbr delivers high-speed, low-cost transactions with trustless escrow smart contracts.

 ---